The best iPad deals for 2019: The iPad Air now on sale for $400

 The discounts on the newer iPad Mini remain negligible.
 We'd recommend waiting for the next round of deals to come through before buying it.
 And the discontinued 9.7-inch iPad seems to have now disappeared almost entirely.

 Note that we're focused on the Wi-Fi versions of the iPad here.
-Using LTE on a tablet is cool but, for most people, not worth the additional cost -- for the device and the monthly service -- especially when you can easily tether your phone for free.
+Using LTE on a tablet is cool, but for most people it's not worth the additional cost, for the device and the monthly service, especially when you can easily tether your phone for free.

 Apple iPad discounts, compared